 Hands-on environmental stewardship deepens Erica Garcia, civil engineer, experience

-Erica Garcia gets back to her roots at LANL
+Erica Garcia gets back to her roots at the Lab

 Erica Garcia, an undergraduate student, draws from her past while working on water quality with the LANL Environmental Protection group.
 She currently assists with National Pollutant Discharge Elimination System (NPDES) outfall sampling, which is regulated by the Environmental Protection Agency (EPA).
 Erica measures the chlorine and pH level in water around the Laboratory.

-LANL must meet all environmental regulations set forth by stakeholders such as the New Mexico Environment Department (NMED) and the Department of Energy (DOE).
+The Lab must meet all environmental regulations set forth by stakeholders such as the New Mexico Environment Department (NMED) and the Department of Energy (DOE).
 Water sampling is constantly utilized in order to comply with water quality permits and regulations.
-Erica enjoys working in the field, expressing, “The best part of LANL is getting to work in the field and being interactive in my own degree.”
+Erica enjoys working in the field, expressing, “The best part of the Lab is getting to work in the field and being interactive in my own degree.”

 Her team also conducts engineering design reviews for the storm water team.
 In the event of a storm, the designs ensure the locations around the Laboratory are compliant with permits involving storm water runoffs.
 She states, “I am able to broaden my horizons and work with the entire group instead of a specific task.”